GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

 Including the probability that a customer has not churned into the _Total Customer Value_ equation yields a more accurate pCLV score: `p_alive * expected_value`.

+## Automating multiple runs

+The [Automation Colab Notebook](focvs_automation.ipynb) can be used to automate running the pipeline multiple times with different parameters.
+This is particularly useful when there is a need to run the pipeline for several extra dimensions while keeping all parameters intact - a process which is quite time-consuming if done through the GCP Dataflow UI.